Soft Point Ammo: SP Bullets Explained

-The soft point bullet is primarily used for hunting and the deformation of the nose creates slower expansion and greater penetration than a hollow point of the same caliber would.
-Naturally, there are times where this is very desirable such as hunting big game in areas where hollow points aren’t allowed or where other restrictions have been imposed.
+The soft point bullet is primarily used for hunting, with the deformation of the nose creating slower expansion and greater penetration than a hollow point of the same caliber.
+Naturally, there are times where this is very desirable – such as hunting big game in areas where hollow points are banned.

 Soft Point Features

-Soft Point – As the name implies, the nose is made of a softer lead than some other bullets and while typically not the first choice for extreme range hunting, at close to medium ranges, the impact and wound creation of these bullets is devastating and similar to hollow point performance.
+- Soft Point: As the name implies, it's a soft nose bullet, made of a softer lead than some others.
+And while typically not the first choice for extreme range hunting, at close to medium ranges, the impact and wound creation of these bullets is devastating, similar to hollow point performance.

-Variety – This type of bullet comes in a huge variety depending on the manufacturer, ammo line or intended use.
-This bullet can be found in most any popular centerfire caliber.
-You will most likely be able to find multiple brands in each caliber that use soft point bullets.
+- Variety: This type of bullet comes in a huge variety depending on the manufacturer, ammo line or intended use.
+It can be found in most popular centerfire calibers from multiple brands that use soft point bullets.

 Soft Point Advantages

-The biggest advantage aside from the lever action use is that these are typically ok for use in areas where hollow point bullets have been banned.
+The biggest advantage, aside from the lever-action use, is that these are typically allowed in areas where hollow point bullets have been banned.
 This is as close as you’re going to get to hollow point performance on a soft target.

 Soft Point Disadvantages